Kash Patel: It’s Time to Fence the FBI’s Money and Force Them to Release Document on Biden Family Dealings

 Just give us the one that relates to this.

-That's exactly what Comer did for them because he knows what's in it, and he wants to obtain it properly and show the world.
+That's exactly what Comer did for them because he knows what's in it and he wants to obtain it properly and show the world.

-You know, I suppose it's one thing to have someone that's just kind of out in society refuse to comply with something and so forth, but it's a whole different thing when it's like the the head of the agency that you are providing oversight to, right?
+You know, I suppose it's one thing to have someone that's just kind of out in society refuse to comply with something and so forth, but it's a whole different thing when it's like the head of the agency that you are providing oversight to, right?

-Like you're the you're the boss of.
+Like you're the boss of.

 What happens?